Autoencoder Based Sample Selection for Self-Taught Learning

-For Caltech101, we employ two types of features.
-The first one is the 1,000-dimensional SIFT-BOW feature\footnote{Dataset downloaded from: \url{http://files.is.tue.mpg.de/pgehler/projects/iccv09/}.} proposed in Gehler et. al. \cite{gehler2009feature}.
-The second one is the 4,096-dimensional output of the last fully connected layer of the pre-trained VGG-19 model \cite{simonyan2014very}.
-In our experiments we use the Keras tool\footnote{We refer readers to \url{https://github.com/keras-team/keras} for more information on Keras.} to compute the VGG-19 features.\footnote{In the sequel, we use VGG-19 to denote the feature generated by VGG-19 models.} For both IMDB and Twitter, we use the method from \cite{kim2014convolutional}\footnote{Codes downloaded from: \url{https://github.com/yoonkim/CNN_sentence}} to do feature extraction.
-By using a convolutional neural network model with publicly available WORD2VEC vectors, we get a $300 \times 10$ matrix for each text, which forms a 3,000-dimensional feature vector after column concatenation.
+For Caltech101, we employ both the SIFTBOW feature\footnote{Codes downloaded from \url{http://files.is.tue.mpg.de/pgehler/projects/iccv09/}.} proposed in \cite{gehler2009feature} and the output of the last fully connected layer of the pre-trained VGG-19 model \cite{simonyan2015very}.
+For both IMDB and Twitter, we use the method from \cite{kim2014convolutional}\footnote{Codes downloaded from \url{https://github.com/yoonkim/CNN_sentence}} to do feature extraction.
 We denote this feature as WORD2VEC in the sequel.
-For ESC-50, by following \cite{piczak2015esc}, we use the librosa package \cite{librosa} to compute mel-frequency cepstral coefficients (MFCC) for each clip.
-After discarding the $0$th coefficient, the first $12$ MFCCs are whitened and used as feature for each clip.
-Therefore, we get a $12 \times 216$ matrix for each clip,\footnote{Each MFCC contains $216$ frames in our experiments.} which forms a 2,592-dimensional vector after column concatenation.
-These 2,592-dimensional vectors are used as features for audio clips.
-We denote this feature as MFCC in the sequel.